nurkhaulah-rzka/nurkhaulah-rizka/README.md

 - 🌟 My hobbies are playing pianika/kalimba, cubes, badminton

 <hr>
-<font style="color: rgb(30, 146, 107); text-align: center;"> 📚 I'm currently studying at the Muhammadiyah University of Surakarta, majoring in informatics engineering in the fifth semester </font>
+<font style="color: rgb(30, 146, 107); text-align: center;"> 📚 I'm currently studying at the Muhammadiyah University of Surakarta, majoring in informatics engineering in the fifth semester. </font>

 <!---
 nurkhaulaharrizka/nurkhaulaharrizka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.